Adam Watts (musician): Selected song discography

-Adam Watts - solo artist
+Adam Watts – solo artist

-In 2002 Watts contributed as a solo artist to projects such as, Songs For A Purpose Driven Life (based on Rick Warren's best selling book The Purpose Driven Life), and The Left Behind 2 Soundtrack.
-2003 Watts signed to BEC Recordings and released his critically acclaimed first album The Noise Inside.
-He was named one of Christianity Today's Best New Artists in 2004.
+In 2002 Watts contributed as a solo artist to projects such as, Songs For A Purpose Driven Life (based on Rick Warren's best selling book The Purpose Driven Life), and The Left Behind 2 soundtrack.
+In 2003, Watts signed to BEC Recordings and released his critically acclaimed first album The Noise Inside.
 In 2005 Watts amicably left BEC Recordings to pursue an indie career.
 In 2006 Watts independently released his album "Sleeping Fire".
-Christianity Today gave it a rare 5 star review and named it one of the Best Albums of 2007.

-After the breakup of his alt/rock project, FALLBORN in early 2010, Watts went to work on his third solo effort entitled "Murder Yesterday".
+After the breakup of his alt/rock project, Fallborn in early 2010, Watts went to work on his third solo effort entitled "Murder Yesterday".
 The album released worldwide digitally, on September 21, 2010.

 "Murder Yesterday" marks a return to Watts' singer-songwriter roots.
 While in the past Watts' used piano only intermittently, this album's material relies heavily on the instrument, as well as a more spacious, organic production style.
 The extensive collaboration with the Los Angeles-based strings group, The Section Quartet (Foo Fighters, Snow Patrol, Ryan Adams) served to further distinguish "Murder Yesterday" from previous works.

-Watt's toured through New York, Chicago, L.A. and Seattle as part of best-selling author Cornelia Funke's "Get Reckless Tour".
+Watt's toured through New York, Chicago, L.A. and Seattle as part of author Cornelia Funke's "Get Reckless Tour".
 Watts performed the song "Reckless" which was inspired by Funke's book of the same name.

-2013, ALBUM: "LIFE ON EARTH":
+2013, Album: "Life on Earth"

-Watts released his solo album entitle "LIFE ON EARTH".
+Watts released his solo album entitle "Life on Earth".

-2014, ALBUM: "WAY OUT":
+2014, Album: "Way Out"

 On April 7, 2014 Watts released his sixth studio album which reportedly marks a bit of a departure from the more straightforward songwriting of previous releases.
 The album is said to lean more heavily on influences including Philip Glass and Thomas Newman while still incorporating his singer-songwriter and rock roots.